Jiff21/qa/README.md

 docker-compose up
 ```

 Docker compose will leave allure results on a local folder.
 So install Allure and generate a report.
+(Note, seems to be a bug on Mac 18.06.0-ce-mac that causes timesouts, for now use previous (docker)[https://docs.docker.com/docker-for-mac/release-notes/].)
 ```
 pip3 install -U -r qa/utilities/allure/requirements.txt
 allure generate qa/utilities/allure/allure_results/ -o qa/utilities/allure/allure-reports/ --clean